zixingjiang/ndi_ots_ros2/README.md

     cd ~/ndi_ros2_ws/src
     git clone https://github.com/zixingjiang/ndi_ots_ros2.git
     ```
-    Currently, the [PoseBroadcaster](https://github.com/ros-controls/ros2_controllers/tree/master/pose_broadcaster) used by this driver and the new `ros2_control` features it depends on have not yet been synced to the ROS2 Jazzy release (probably in mid-November 2024), for now we have to them from source.
+    Currently, the `pose_broadcaster` package used by this driver and the new `ros2_control` features it depends on have not yet been synced to the ROS2 Jazzy release (probably in mid-November 2024), for now we have to them from source.
 To do this, you need to import the `ros2_control` and `ros2_controllers` packages into your workspace using the provided .repos file.
     ```bash
     vcs import . < ndi_ots_ros2/ndi_ots_ros2.jazzy.repos
     ```
 2. **Install dependencies**.
    ```bash
    cd ~/ndi_ros2_ws
    rosdep update --rosdistro=$ROS_DISTRO
    sudo apt update
    rosdep install --from-paths ./ -i -y --rosdistro ${ROS_DISTRO}
    ```
+   If you see `pose_broadcaster`-related error from `ndi_bringup`, don't worry.
+This is because the `pose_broadcaster` package is not yet in the ROS2 jazzy release.
+We will build it from source in the next step.

-3. **Build PoseBroadcaster**.
+3. **Build `pose_broadcaster`**.
     ```bash
     # build ros2_control packages from source
     colcon build --packages-select \